MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-orders.md

 4. Select order for which you want to create sales document and choose the **Create Sales Documents** action.
 5. Select Yes.

-If Shopify order requires fulfillment system will create **Sales Order**, for fulfilled Shopify orders, for example ones that contain only gift card, system will create **Sales Invoice**.
+If Shopify order requires fulfillment, the system will create **Sales Order** for fulfilled Shopify orders.
+For example, ones that contain only gift card, system will create **Sales Invoice**.

 A sales document is now created and can be managed by using the standard [!INCLUDE[prod_short](../includes/prod_short.md)] functionalities.